How to Become an Airline or Commercial Pilot

 Advancement for airline pilots depends on a system of seniority outlined in collective bargaining contracts.
 Typically, after 1 to 5 years, flight engineers may advance to first officer positions and, after 5 to 15 years, first officers can become captains.

 Communication skills.
 Pilots must speak clearly when conveying information to air traffic controllers and other crew members.
 They must also listen carefully for instructions.

 Quick reaction time.
-Pilots must be able to respond quickly, and with good judgment, to any impending danger, because warning signals can appear with no notice.
+Pilots must respond quickly, and with good judgment, to any impending danger.